mayadata-io/d-operators/README.md

 D-operators is not meant to build complex controller logic like Deployment, StatefulSet or Pod in a declarative yaml.
 However, if one needs to use available Kubernetes resources to build new k8s controller(s) then d-operators should be considered to build one.
 D-operators helps implement the last mile automation needed to manage applications & infrastructure in Kubernetes clusters.

 ### E to E testing
-D-operators make use of d-operators _(i.e. its own self)_ to test its controllers.
-It does not need kubectl, bash, sed, awk etc to test its controllers.
-In addition, it does not depend on writing go code to write tests.
-It makes use of declarative YAMLs to test its controllers.
+D-operators make use of its custom resource(s) to test its controllers.
+One can imagine these custom resources acting as the building blocks to implement a custom CI framework.
+One of the primary advantages with this approach, is to let custom resources remove the need to write code to implement test cases.

-_NOTE: One can make use of these YAMLs (kind: Recipe) to test any Kubernetes controllers declaratively_
+_NOTE: One can make use of these YAMLs (kind: Recipe) to test their own Kubernetes controllers declaratively_

 Navigate to test/experiments to learn more on these YAMLs.